cncf/wg-serverless/workflow/spec/spec.md

 Serverless Workflow can be viewed as a collection of [states](#State-Definition) and [transitions](#Transitions) between states.
 Individual states can make control flow decisions based on their data inputs, perform different actions, as well as pass their data to other states.

 States can wait on the arrival events to perform their actions.
 When states complete their tasks, they can transition to other states or stop workflow execution.
-See the [Transitions](#Transitions) section for more details on workflow state progressions.
+See the [Transitions](#Transitions) section for more details on workflow progression.

-A Serverless Workflow can be naturally modeled as a state machine.
+A Serverless Workflow can be naturally implemented as a state machine or a workflow engine.
-Specification of a workflow is called a workflow template.
-Instantiation of the workflow template is called a workflow instance.
+This specification does not mandate a specific implementation decision in this regard.
+As mentioned, implementation compliance is based on the workflow definition language only.

 ### Workflow Definition

-Defines the main structure of serverless workflows:

 | Parameter | Description | Type | Required |
 | --- | --- |  --- | --- |